gustavoolivv/gustavoolivv/README.md

 ## Sup, I'm Gustavo, I'm a programming student
-I'm currently learning HTML, CSS, JS, JAVA, MySQL, PHP, C, C#, C++, Python, Lua and GDScript.
+-I'm currently learning HTML, CSS, JS, JAVA, MySQL, C, Python and GDScript.

+-In the future, I want to learn C++, C#, Lua and PHP as well.

-I'm really into making art, games and other stuff.
+-I'm really into making art, games and other stuff.

 <div align="center">
   <a href="https://github.com/gustavoolivv">